 The player will move right by adding a force of 300 in the positive direction, every time he moves his velocity will be set to zero to prevent the character from sliding like he is on ice and to disallow the movement ramping up in speed, this will allow the player to have complete control over their character.
-A force of 300f because it a speed that allows the user to have the best control over his character, it is not too fast or too slow.
+A force of 300f because of it a speed that allows the user to have the best control over his character, it is not too fast or too slow.
 The player moves at maximum speed at the start because it allows our movements to be precise and sharp.
 The game will have many dangerous objects and hazards which will require precise movements, having movement ramp up in speed will only make the game more difficult and frustrating for the player.
 There is no lead time for the same reasons above

 Implementation of moving right (refer to playerController)